lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 >
 > Here `class User` inherits from the result of `GenerateClass('Hello')`.
 >
-> That may be useful for advanced programming patterns when we use functions to generate classes depending on many
+> That may be useful for advanced programming patterns when we use functions to
-> conditions and can inherit from them.
+> generate classes depending on many conditions and can inherit from them.

-### Overriding a method
+### Overriding Methods

 If we want to override a method of the parent class, we can simply declare it in the child class with the same name:

 ```js
 class Animal {